neekey/react-url-aware-search-list/README.md

 The code above will serve the requirement 1) very well.
 The keyword in the search input will always be synced to the page URL query.

-Yet it is not a good user experience.
-When users type to search, it usually a better idea to trigger a new search when users are ready for making change by click the "search" button or hit enter.
-Users should be able to freely type into text and the input value should update while users type.
+Yet it is not good user experience.
+When users type to search, it is usually a better idea to trigger a new search when users are ready for making change by click the "search" button or hit enter.
+Users should be able to freely type into text and the input value should update while users typing.

 That means the input element needs to be uncontrolled, at least not fully controlled, which is what the 2) requires.